lifebit-ai/DeepVariant/README.md

 All the BAM files on which the variant calling should be performed should be all stored in the same folder.
 If you already have the index files (BAI) they should be stored in the same folder and called with the same prefix as the correspoding BAM file ( e.g. file.bam and file.bam.bai ).

+**!** ### TIP
+All the input files can be used in s3 buckets too and the s3://path/to/files/in/bucket can be used instead of a local path.

 - ### REGIONS